mskf1383/pashmak/README.md

 parsa
 ```

-when i use `use` operation and give a namespace as argument to that, i can call all of that namespace members without namespace prefix.
+When i use `use` operation and give a namespace as argument to that, i can call all of that namespace members without namespace prefix.

-for example if there is a namespace named `App` and have a function named `dosomething`, for call that function i have to write `App.dosomething`. but if i run `use App;`, after that i can call this function just by typing `dosomething;`
+For example if there is a namespace named `App` and have a function named `dosomething`, for call that function i have to write `App.dosomething`.
+But if i run `use App;`, after that i can call this function just by typing `dosomething;`

 ### namespace in namespace (subnamespace)
-you can declare a namespace in a namespace
+You can declare a namespace in a namespace

-look at this example:
+Look at this example:

 ```bash
 namespace App;